J.C. Penney files for Chapter 11 bankruptcy protection, becoming latest retail casualty of coronavirus pandemic

-The coronavirus pandemic has pushed troubled department store chain J.C.
+The coronavirus pandemic has pushed the storied but troubled department store chain J.C.
 Penney into Chapter 11 bankruptcy.
 It is the fourth major retailer to meet that fate.

-As part of its reorganization, the 118-year-old company said late Friday it will be closing some of its stores and will disclose details and timing in the coming weeks.
+As part of its reorganization, the 118-year-old company said late Friday it will be shuttering some stores.
+It said the stores will close in phases throughout the Chapter 11 process and details of the first phase will be disclosed in the coming weeks.

-It operates 850 stores and it has nearly 90,000 workers.
-It said that it received $900 million in financing to help it operate during the restructuring.

 Many experts are pessimistic about Penney’s survival even as it sheds its debt and shrinks the number of its stores.
 Its fashion and home offerings haven’t stood out for years.
 And moreover, its middle-to-low income customers have been the hardest hit by massive layoffs during the pandemic.
 Many of them will likely shop more at discounters — if they shop at all, analysts say.